JPL06/Workshop_JPL/README.md

-ETL Workshop - Data Engineering Challenge
+#ETL Workshop
-📋 Project Description
+##📋 Project Description
 This project implements a complete ETL process for selection process data, including extraction, transformation, loading into a Data Warehouse, and generating KPIs with visualizations.

-🏗️ Project Architecture
+##🏗️ Project Architecture
-Extract: Data loading from CSV file
+-Extract: Data loading from CSV file

-Transform: Data cleaning, business rule application, and dimensional model creation
+-Transform: Data cleaning, business rule application, and dimensional model creation

-Load: Loading into SQLite Data Warehouse
+-Load: Loading into SQLite Data Warehouse

-Analysis: SQL queries and visualizations from the DW
+-Analysis: SQL queries and visualizations from the DW

-📊 Dimensional Model
+##📊 Dimensional Model
 Star schema with:

 Fact_Hiring: Fact table with hiring metrics